 I had lined up a financial advisor and was happy to get my act together and plan for the future.

 However, the timing couldn’t have been worse.
 Who could have foreseen the worst financial crisis in history?
 The pension fund tanked around a year later.
 The banking crisis bit hard and I lost a little over half of my pension.

-Some key pointers were learnt during that era, that would better prepare myself and others for the financial turmoil from any other crisis, such as Brexit (although, a slightly different kettle of fish).
+Some key pointers were learned during that era, that would better prepare me and others for the financial turmoil from any other crisis, such as Brexit (although, a slightly different kettle of fish).

 Key Pension Fund Takeaways